 The Business Insider profile of Melania Edwards is an advertorial for why people should work at HSBC.
 With the rise in popularity of technology and internet companies, the finance industry has had a tougher time recruiting talent to join them.

-Unfortunately, HSBC’s attempt has backfired because social media got hold of the article and made it a laughing stock.
+Unfortunately, HSBC's attempt has backfired because social media got hold of the article and made it a laughing stock.
 Nobody is this stupid to try and show off this hard to the world unless they are desperately insecure or simply removed from all reality.
 If you want to know what real people who work in investment banking are like, here's what type of people work at Goldman Sachs.

 It's hard enough for the tier 1 banks to hire people, we now know how difficult it must be for the next tier of banks with this publicity stunt.